khairil-izwani/docker-webservlet-console/README.md

         http://localhost:8070/host

-9. To start the container, type
+9. To re-start the container we just stopped, in the command input type

         start mycontainer